 57. Guardian Dragon - Dark Souls II (2014)

 The Guardian Dragon is the first proper dragon fight of the series.
 It’s usually exciting to fight a dragon, but to have it executed properly takes it to another level.
 Are you locked in the giant bird cage with a dragon, or is it locked in there with you?

 56. Nashandra - Dark Souls II (2014)

 Nashandra evokes the Grim Reaper and provides a thrilling end game fight.
 Unlike most of the end game fights, Nashandra is more of a sorceress.
-So instead of the classical duel, we get a fresh battle with a sorceress.
+So instead of the classical duel, we get a fresh battle with a witch.
 A traditional end game fight wouldn’t have had the same punch in the context of the rest of Dark Souls II, as there were plenty of those already, so the end game fight we got turned out to be a great choice.
 Curse also worked a little differently in Dark Souls II, so Nashandra’s curses can whittle down your maximum health bar little by little throughout the fight, and it’s not a mechanic we’ve seen before or since in a Souls’ Boss arena.